0x11a0/tixar-rt-backend/README.md

 Note: Admin type is not required for this function.
 It requires a secret token for authentication.

 ## 3. requestOtp
 Request a one-time password (OTP) for user authentication.
+OTP last for 60 seconds before expiring.

 Usage: